BHT50/bht50.github.io/organizers/index.md

 ## Ricardo Correa da Silva

+## Daine Danielson

 ## Antônio Duarte Pereira Junior

 ## Rafael Grossi e Fonseca

+Howdy!

+I'm Rafael, as you can probably tell by the tag above.

+I got my BSc in Physics at the [Federal University of Minas Gerais](https://www.fisica.ufmg.br/en/home-page/) and I am currently getting my MSc in Mathematical Physics at the [University of São Paulo](http://portal.if.usp.br/ifusp/en).

+I am generally interested in mathematical aspects of quantum field theory and in the intersection between pure mathematics and theoretical physics.
+I am currently working on extending the description of Bell's inequalities in QFT to more general spacetimes and the consequences of such generalization.

 ## Caio César Rodrigues Evangelista